isomerpages/govtech-stp/_reciprocal-green-lane/02b-returnee-faq.md

 Upon arrival in Singapore, all Singapore-based travellers returning from their travel on the Singapore-Japan RGL, will be:
 - Required to take a [COVID-19 Polymerase Chain Reaction test (“PCR test”)](/health/covid19-tests/pcrtest);
-- Served a 14-day [SHN](/health/shn) which they will serve at the [SHN-Dedicated Facility](/health/shn/sdf), and take another PCR test before the end of the SHN.
+- Served a 21-day [SHN](/health/shn) which they will serve at the [SHN-Dedicated Facility](/health/shn/sdf), and take another PCR test before the end of the SHN.

-Travellers will pay for the cost of the 14-day SHN and the PCR swab test.
-Click here for more information on the prevailing health control measures for safe travel lane users.
+Travellers will pay for the cost of the 21-day SHN and the PCR swab test.
+Click [here](/health) for more information on the prevailing health control measures for safe travel lane users.

 #### 2. Do I have to take a COVID-19 test before I return to Singapore?